IKoshelev/html-id-enforcer-for-autotesting/README.md

 let observer = startDetectingProblems(document.body);
 ```

-React case, checks element itself to have an id or one of the elements within the same Component to have an id
+React case, checks element itself to have an id or one of the ancestors within the same Component to have an id
-(Obviously, cusom check would be have to be very specifi to your application case).
+(Obviously, custom check would have to be very specific to your practices).
+Hint, the check can be anything, not just 'id' presence.
 ```typescript

 let observer = startDetectingProblems(document.body, elementOrComponentHasId);